itzikbenh/Express-Vue-Nuxt-Auth/README.md

 This is a basic demo of a user authenticaion system written in Node.js Express and consumed by Vue.js using [Nuxt](https://nuxtjs.org/).

-This is basically a Nuxt version of this [repo](https://github.com/itzikbenh/Express-Vue-Auth) with some changes to the backend.
-I improved the code by adding controllers to make code "cleaner".
-At least for me :)

 For detailed explanation on how Nuxt works, checkout [Nuxt.js docs](https://nuxtjs.org).

 ## Installation & Build Setup